-All quizzes and exams in this online course are open-book.
+Quizzes and exams in this course will be taken online and are open-book.

 There are four exams.
 Each exam consists of 40 multiple choice questions.
 You will have an hour to complete each exam.
 The last exam is not comprehensive.